Families Serving Families: A Unique Local Law Firm

-Skilled Criminal Defense and Civil Litigation Lawyers Serving Statesville Residents
+Skilled Criminal Defense Lawyers Serving Statesville Residents

 A criminal defense attorney can help you from the very beginning by working to reduce your bail before trial.
 In some instances, you may be able to negotiate a plea deal or have the charges dropped entirely.
 But when a case does go to trial, your attorney can try to reduce the charges and work to lower or eliminate your jail sentence or fines.
 In arguing your case, a skilled attorney can cross-examine police and expert witnesses, present evidence in your favor, and try to get unfavorable evidence and testimony excluded under the constitutional protections available to criminal defendants.